ecastan960/holbertonschool-low_level_programming/0x0D-preprocessor/README.md

 #Preprocesor
 ```
-Examples of macros and preprocessor in C
+Examples of macros and preprocessor files in C
 ```